sfsu-joseo/CSC645/Projects/TCP Client-Server Centralized Network /README.md

 A pdf file with all the detailed guidelines about this project can be found on iLearn.
 Here, we describe the most important features of this project.

 The project goal is to create a basic server-client architecture network to provide basic functionalites/services to multiple clients.
-Those services are self explanatory in the following menu.
+Those services ilustrated in the following menu, and explained in detail below.

 ```
 ****** TCP CHAT ******